 United Technologies Corporation Master of Science in Finance

-Graduates of the MS in Finance program will:
+As a graduate of the MS in Finance program, you will:

 - View the finance function as an integral part of and way to implement the strategic objectives of an organization

 - Focus on value creation as the outcome of strategic decisions

 - Understand how to measure and achieve the efficient use of financial resources